PollockCR/CS480Pollock/PA5/README.md

 Extra Credit
 ------------
-Extra credit was not offered in this project.
+It was unclear if extra credit was offered based on the description.
+If extra credit is adding colors to the model, that was achieved.

 Building This Program
 ---------------------